gammu/gammu/docs/manual/faq/general.rst

 .. _echo:

-Mutliple programs using same device cause various errors, how to fix that?
+Multiple programs using same device cause various errors, how to fix that?
 --------------------------------------------------------------------------

 Gammu needs to be the only program using the device, otherwise you will get